SakibvHossain/Blogging_Application_Backend/README.md

 ### Contributing
 Feel free to fork this repository, create a new branch, and submit a pull request.
 All contributions are welcome!

+## Design Pattern used (SOC, DRY, KISS, SOLID)

+### 1. SOC:
+The project is done by following Multi-tier Architecture (such as separating concerns into layers like Controller, Service, and Repository), the main design principle I'm following is Separation of Concerns (SoC).

+**Separation of Concerns (SoC)**:
+This is the primary principle you're following with multi-tier architecture.
+Each layer (Controller, Service, Repository) has its own responsibility:
+*  **Controller:** Handles incoming HTTP requests.
+*  **Service:** Contains business logic.
+*  **Repository/DAO:** Manages data persistence and interaction with the database.

+### 2. DRY:
+DRY principle aims to reduce duplication in code, ensuring that any piece of logic, data, or behavior is implemented in only one place.
+This makes code easier to maintain, less error-prone, and more scalable.

+**UserServiceImpl.java** class not fully following DRY principle.
+Because I'm using ResourceNotFoundException multiple place where duplication occurs.

+**CategoryServiceImpl.java** class completely following DRY principle.
+Instead of repeating this logic in every method (e.g., getCategoryById, deleteCategory, updateCategory), I call this method to streamline the process and ensure consistency.

+### 3. KISS:
+The goal is to avoid over-engineering.
+The KISS principle (Keep It Simple, Stupid) is about focusing on simplicity, clarity, and efficiency, using only what is necessary to meet the requirements.
+The hole project follows the **KISS** principle.
+No over engineering uses on the project.

+### 4. SOLID:
+This project not following all 5 of them but 2 of them are following such as:
+* **Following:**
+  * **SRP (Single Responsibility Principle)**: Each class has one responsibility.
+  * **LSP (Liskov Substitution Principle)**: Interfaces are implemented correctly.
+  * **ISP (Interface Segregation Principle)**: No unnecessary methods in interfaces.
+* **Partially Following:**
+  * **DIP (Dependency Inversion Principle)**: Good use of dependency injection, but could benefit from more abstraction in some areas.
+* **Not Fully Following:**
+  * **OCP (Open/Closed Principle)**: Modifying classes may be necessary for adding new features.
+Introducing extensions could improve this.

+**Note:** However, don’t force SOLID into every corner of your project, especially when simpler, more straightforward solutions suffice.